mrudowski/nxExp/apps/zen-gardens/README.md

 - show/hide not used

 #### Scene
-- when we select more then one tile on Info we randomize them when paint
+- when we select more then one tile from Palette we randomize them when paint
 - ✅ selectable size
 - when `selection` mode we single select tile and see it's options
 - multilevel in the future
-- undo/redo (in memory, last snapshot of state)
+- ✅ undo/redo (in memory, diffs based)
 - by clicking on axis label we can fill/erase whole row
 - by clicking on axis cross we can fill/erase all